bagisto/bagisto-docs/src/advanced/artisan-commands.md

 php artisan bagisto:install --no-interaction --demo-samples
 ```

-In interactive mode the database step offers MySQL, MariaDB and PostgreSQL and fills in the matching default port (PostgreSQL is available on the current development version only).
+In interactive mode the database step offers MySQL, MariaDB and PostgreSQL and fills in the matching default port (PostgreSQL is available on Bagisto 2.5 only).

 **Source:** `Webkul\Installer\Console\Commands\Installer`